DonMoses97/alx-system_engineering-devops/0x02-shell_redirections/README.md

 3-twofiles displays the content of /etc/passwd and /etc/hosts
 4-lastlines displays the last 10 lines of /etc/passwd.
 5-firstlines displays the last 10 lines of /etc/passwd.
+6-third_line displays the third line of the file iacta.